SMButler93/Teczter/README.md

 Angular is used for the frontend.
 PrimeNg is used for various components within the frontend.

+other packages used:
+FluentValidations,
+Moq,
+Nunit,
+Serilog,
+Shoudly

 ## Planned work:
 Moving forward with this project, there is still currently a lot to do.
 Below is a list of upcoming tasks.
 This is by no means an exhaustive list.
 This list will change as and when new work is identified and tasks are completed.